bmagalhaes/ECO395M-HW2/HW2.md

 The main features of our models are:

-Model 1 : include all main effects except roooms (exclude rooms because of colinearity, rooms = bedrooms + bathrooms) \#\#\#CHECK\#\#\# Model 2: simplify model1 by reducing some variables(-sewer-waterfront-newConstruction) Model 3: add all the interactions on model 2 Model 4: allow only some interactions on model 2 Model 5: a polynomial model by adding age^2 on model 4 Model\_medium: baseline model with 11 main effects
+Model 1 : include all main effects except roooms (excluded due to some degree of collinearity with bedrooms and bathrooms)

+Model 2: simplify model1 by reducing some variables(-sewer-waterfront-newConstruction)

+Model 3: add all the interactions on model 2

+Model 4: allow only some interactions on model 2

+Model 5: a polynomial model by adding age^2 on model 4

+Model\_medium: baseline model with 11 main effects

 In order to measure performances of each model, we randomly splitted the data into training-test sets (with the training set containing 80% of